GabeStah/gremlin-chaos-monkey/src/alternatives/private-cloud/index.md

       - name: logger
     ```

     This configuration creates a `localhost:8181` proxy that targets `www.gremlin.com:443`.
-It also creates an `http_tamperer` middleware that catches requests made to `www.gremlin.com:443` and adds a `2.5` second delay to both requests and responses.
-Finally it outputs Muxy messages to the default terminal logger.
+It also creates an `http_tamperer` middleware that catches requests made to `www.gremlin.com:443` and adds a `2.5-second` delay to both requests and responses.
+Finally, it outputs Muxy messages to the default terminal logger.

-3. Start Muxy with the following command, ensuring you specify the location of the YAML configuration file.
+3. Start Muxy with the following command, ensuring that you specify the location of the YAML configuration file.

     ```bash
     muxy proxy --config ./gremlin.yml